 To get out of the camp, Melvin volunteered to go out on the bridge building detail which was under the command of Col. Ted Wickord, who had been the commanding officer of the 192nd Tank Battalion.
 The detail’s job was to rebuild the bridges that the retreating Filipino and American forces had destroyed as they fell back into Bataan.

 The POWs first worked at Calaun, where they were amazed by the concern shown for them by the Filipino people.
-The townspeople arranged for their doctor and nurses to care for the POWs and give them medication.
+The townspeople arranged for the barrio’s doctor and nurses to care for the POWs and give them medication.
 They also arranged for the POWs to attend a meal in their honor.
+The POWs were given the freedom to roam the barrio but could not go beyond the edge of it.

 In the camp, the Japanese instituted the “Blood Brother” rule.
 If one man escaped the other nine men in his group would be executed.
 POWs caught trying to escape were beaten.
 Those who did escape and were caught were tortured before being executed.
 It is not known if any POW successfully escaped from the camp.